-The Wharfedale Foundation is a grant-awarding charity funding community projects in Yorkshire and the Humber.
+The Wharfedale Foundation is a grant-making charity funding community projects in Yorkshire and the Humber.
 Founded in 2009 with the proceeds of the sale of Scargill House in Kettlewell, North Yorkshire, its primary aim is to help the most disadvantaged and marginalised groups in society.
+We fund organisations and initiatives in Yorkshire and the Humber that bring communities together, support communities who feel marginalised and forgotten, or build bridges between communities.

 How we’re helping